RyoMax/drumschool-berlin/README.md

 - [ ] Upload a picture for each teacher
 - [X] Replace placeholder text with real text
 - [ ] Set up an automated email transfer
-- [ ] Make Nav logo larger
+- [X] Make Nav logo larger
 - [ ] PS-Button in same appearance
 - [ ] Make first PS-Buton larger
 - [ ] Place PS-Button underneath each home-headline, at the end of landingpage and in footer
 - [ ] Correct typo in footer (Buchberger Str.)
 - [ ] Get rid of Bürozeiten and add "voicemail hinterlassen in footer
-- [ ] Make Service Icons into links
+- [X] Make Service Icons into links
 - [ ] Creating navigation Buttons for each Unterricht page
-- [ ] Rename Konzept page into "Schlagzeugunterricht" and add meta title + h1 with same name
+- [X] Rename Konzept page into "Schlagzeugunterricht" and add meta title + h1 with same name
 - [ ] Create Proberaum-page
-- [ ] Teacherpages NOW: open in new Tab
+- [X] Teacherpages NOW: open in new Tab
 - [ ] Teacherpages LATER: Application Window, without changing the page (from Lehrkräfte)
-- [ ] Redesign landingpage
-- [ ] Upload a picture for each teacher
-- [ ] Replace placeholder text with real text
-- [ ] Set up an automated email transfer

 **Bugfixes**
 - [X] the content height on the Unterricht pages should be similar to the devices